 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 Use our mortgage repayment calculator to work out your mortgage costs and compare the latest interest rates.

 - Loan term: This is the length of the mortgage (enter 30 years if you’re not yet sure).

 - Loan amount: This is the amount you wish to borrow or refinance (again, just put down an estimate if you’re not yet sure).

-- Interest rate: This depends on your mortgage, so if you don’t have a rate yet, you can take a look at some lenders’ rates on our page.
+- Interest rate: This depends on your mortgage, so if you don’t have a rate yet, you can look at some lenders’ rates on our page.